-12 dead in Alabama due to Tropical Depression Claudette, including 10 children
+12 dead in Alabama due to tropical depression Claudette, including 10 children

 Top winds from Claudette remained near 45kmh on Sunday.
 National Hurricane Center forecasters predicted it would strengthen back to tropical storm status Monday over eastern North Carolina before heading out to sea in the Atlantic Ocean.

-The center of Claudette’s disorganised circulation was located about 15 kilometres west-southwest of Athens, Georgia, on Sunday afternoon.
+The center of Claudette’s disorganised circulation was located about 15km west-southwest of Athens, Georgia, on Sunday afternoon.
 It was moving east-northeast at 28kmh, the National Hurricane Center said.

 Aside from rainy weather, it seemed to be business as usual along North Carolina’s Outer Banks on Sunday.